ucupumar/ucup-etc-tools/README.md

 # Ucup Etc Tools
-Random blender tools for personal use (or maybe not)
+Random blender tools for personal use and not so personal use